 Coordinate Continuous Compliance

 Every enterprise uses data to improve its products, optimize operations, and better understand its customers and markets.
-SAFe addresses’ big data’ concerns at the portfolio level as it requires vision, investment, and governance within and across the value streams within the portfolio.
-Big Data governance manages the availability, usability, integrity, and security of the data in enterprise systems based on internal data standards and policies controlling data usage.
-Effective data governance ensures that data is consistent and trustworthy and doesn’t get misused [3].
+Big data concerns are addressed at the portfolio level as it requires vision, investment, and governance within and across the value streams within the portfolio.
+Big data governance manages the availability, usability, integrity, and security of the data in enterprise systems based on internal data standards and policies controlling data usage.
+Effective data governance ensures that data is consistent and trustworthy and doesn’t get misused.
+[5]

 Lean Portfolio Management Events